 Are you a traveler or a tourist?
-A tourist go by checking the milestones while a traveler creates his milestone.
+A tourist goes by checking the milestones while a traveler creates his milestones.
 Open Learning is all about being the traveler of your learning journey.

 Have you ever played a video game and gotten super excited when you finally beat that tricky boss or unlocked a cool new ability?
 That’s kind of like a milestone in real life!
 It’s a marker on your personal journey, a sign that you’re making progress and getting closer to your goals.